mcneel/computeclient_js/docs/Curve.rst

    :param rhino3dm.Curve curveA: The first curve.
    :param rhino3dm.Curve curveB: The second curve.
    :param rhino3dm.Vector3d vectorA: A vector defining the normal direction of the plane which the first curve is drawn upon.
-   :param rhino3dm.Vector3d vectorB: A vector defining the normal direction of the plane which the seconf curve is drawn upon.
+   :param rhino3dm.Vector3d vectorB: A vector defining the normal direction of the plane which the second curve is drawn upon.
    :param float tolerance: The tolerance for the operation.
    :param float angleTolerance: The angle tolerance for the operation.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed